 One of my daughter's favorite patterns is the Breezy Blouse from Liesl & Co.
 I made her one a few years ago and of course she requested a second.
 I made this one out of a beautiful Art Gallery Rayon which has beautiful drape and is perfect for hot humid summers.
 Working with rayon can sometime be a little tricky.
 This post from Oliver + S walks gives some wonderful tips on working with rayon and caring for it.
 My hints for making this pattern in rayon are below.
 I modified the pattern by dropping the neckline as I had done in the original one that I made her and added an antique button from my stash to the back.

-For the hem, I used two of my favorite products: Glue Baste It and binding clips.
+For the hem, I used two of my favorite products: Glue Baste It and binding clips. (affiliate links - I receive a small commission if you purchase through the link.)
 Again, it is all about maintaining control.
 Once I pressed up the hem, I secured it in place with Glue Baste it and the binding clips.
 I then stitched the hem knowing that the rayon wouldn't shift on me as I stitched.

 My daughter loves her finished Rayon Breezy Blouse!